-For the evaluation of the snow depth, the comparison can only be made on the 9892 cells, which corresponds to the

-SIM\REF grid.
-In addition, in order not to disadvantage SIM\REF and to assess the impact of changes in physics and atmospheric fields, sub-grid processes in SIM\TOP and SIM\NEW were not considered in the evaluation (the additional vertical levels of the 1044 cells were not used).
-Thus, the snow depth simulated in SIM\FRC, SIM\TOP and SIM\NEW is the same because all these experiments use the same correction for infrared radiation.
-In terms of snow depth, only

-SIM\PHY would be different from the other three simulations if the IR correction were to be applied below 1340 m, which limits the interest of such a comparison.
+490 For the evaluation of the snow depth, the comparison can only be made on the 9892 cells, which corresponds to the SIM\REF grid.
+The snow depth in SIM\FRC, SIM\TOP and SIM\NEW is the same because these experiments use the same IR correction and sub-grid processes related to topography or hydrology which are not considered in the evaluation.
+In terms of snow depth, only SIM\PHY would be different from the other three simulations if the IR correction were to be applied below 1340 m, which limits the interest of such a comparison.